One choice, twice the opportunity

 - machinable materials: mild steel, stainless steel, aluminium, copper, brass, galvanized

-A single laser and cutting head for two complementary processes, tube and sheet metal, with performance equal to that of a dedicated machine.
+A single laser cutting head for two complementary processes, pipe and sheet metal, with performance equal to that of a dedicated machine.

 LC5 is the answer when a small footprint is required or if the production load does not justify the use of two separate laser cutters for tubes and sheet metal.

 Change instantly from sheet to pipe without the need for additional set up or tooling.
 Use your time making production not making changeovers.

 It’s the ideal way to maximize your return on investment.

-A robust and reliable automatic bundle loader is the answer when production tube cutting is needed.
+A robust and reliable automatic bundle loader is the answer when production tube laser cutting is needed.

-The LC5 bundle loader extracts one bar at a time from the bundle and moves it to the machining line for cutting.
+The LC5 loader extracts one bar at a time from the bundle and moves it to the machining line for cutting.

 Automatic dual pallet sheet changer.
 3000 x 1500, (10’ x 5’), 4000 x 2000, (13’ x 6.5’) 6000 x 2000, (20’ x 6.5’) sizes available.